-But these spiritual beings can take on physical form.
+But these spiritual beings can take on physical forms.
 In Genesis 18, Abraham was visited by three heavenly messengers who appeared like men.
 Also, the two angels that appeared to Lot looked like passing visitors to the city of Sodom (Genesis 19).

 Angels are not naturally visible to humans.
 When Elisha prayed that his servant would see God’s messengers, the young man’s eyes were opened and he was able to see an army of invisible angels surrounding the city (2 Kings 6:17).

 These heavenly spirits usually appear as males (Mark 16:5).
 Unlike popular belief, these beings in the Bible never appear as infants.
-Some believe that they have wings, however, the Bible mentions only two types of angels that have wings: Cherubim (Exodus 25:20; Ezekiel 10) and Seraphim (Isaiah 6).
+Some believe that they all have wings, however, the Bible mentions only two types of angels that have wings: Cherubim (Exodus 25:20; Ezekiel 10) and Seraphim (Isaiah 6).
 The living creatures seen by Ezekiel are represented as having four wings (Eze.
 1:6) with two wings covering the body and two wings stretched upward (Eze.
 1:11).
 And Isaiah saw them with six wings: two wings covering the face, in an attitude of homage and reverence before God, two wings covering the feet, and two used for flight.

 In His service,